 About Me

-I am a PhD researcher at IDLab (University of Antwerp) working at the intersection of hyperspectral imaging and deep learning.
-My research focuses on data-efficient representation learning and model interpretability so that hyperspectral methods remain reliable outside the lab.
-In particular, my thesis spans (i) multi-label patch-level classification, (ii) self-supervised/contrastive learning under scarce labels, and (iii) explainability-driven band selection for dimensionality reduction.
+I earned my PhD at the University of Antwerp (imec-IDLab), where I worked at the intersection of hyperspectral imaging and deep learning.
+My research focuses on data-efficient representation learning and using post-hoc explainability to analyse model behaviour and support spectral dimensionality reduction—aiming for methods that remain reliable beyond controlled settings.
+My doctoral thesis spans (i) patch-level, multi-label classification for mixed-material regions, (ii) self-supervised contrastive learning under label scarcity, and (iii) explainability-driven band selection for more compact, wavelength aware inputs.

-I enjoy turning principled ideas into practical tools that work across domains.
-Much of my work focuses on pre-training with minimal or no annotation, followed by fine-tuning robust predictors, and utilising explanation signals to identify spectrally meaningful bands while maintaining performance.
-I’m especially interested in evaluation that goes beyond headline accuracy—thinking about stability, uncertainty, and whether explanations align with domain knowledge.
+I enjoy turning principled ideas into practical tools that hold up across domains.
+In practice, this often means pre-training on unlabelled data, followed by fine-tuning robust predictors with limited annotations, and utilising explanation signals to prioritise informative wavelengths while aiming to preserve predictive performance.
+I’m especially interested in evaluation beyond headline accuracy—stability, uncertainty, and whether explanations are both model aligned and meaningful in the application domain.

-Before moving into AI, I completed an MSc in Money & Banking (American University of Beirut) and worked in international banking.
+Before moving into AI, I completed an MSc in Money & Banking at the American University of Beirut and worked in international banking.
 As a CFA charterholder, I bring rigour, risk thinking, and an eye for operational constraints to model design and validation.
-That background has shaped how I prioritise reproducibility, clarity, and decision-usefulness in research.
+That background shapes how I prioritise reproducibility, clarity, and decision-usefulness in research.

-Recent outputs include a journal article on training strategies for multi-label hyperspectral classifiers and work on contrastive learning in low-label regimes and explainability-guided band selection.
+Recent outputs include a journal article on training strategies for multi-label hyperspectral classifiers, contrastive learning for multi-label prediction, contrastive learning in low-label regimes, and explainability-guided band selection.
 I also review for IEEE TGRS and have supervised BSc and MSc projects at the University of Antwerp.

 Research Interests